Typed Self-Evaluation via Intensional Type Functions

 Theorem 5.1 states that any closed and well-typed term can be

-representation will have type Exp T
+representation will have type Exp T. The following test includes

 several terms of increasing size and complexity.